siwest/censys/README.md

 # Device Change Event Metadata

 `device_change_event_metadata.py` is a python script that reads CSV datafiles in the `data-dump` directory, and loads all data into a Pandas dataframe.
-Cleaning is then performed on the `timestamp`, `device_id`, and `event_type`.
+Cleaning is then performed on the **key fields** `timestamp`, `device_id`, and `event_type`.

 During development, there were a number of data quality issues found.

-	* Rows found containing data that did not match the schema.
+- Rows found containing data that did not match the schema.
 For instance, there were rows that had the `timestamp` missing, which is the first ordinal field in the schema.
 When timestamp value was missing, the next ordinal field `device_id` took its place instead.

-	* NULL values for key fields
+- NULL values for key fields

-	* Invalid values for key fields
+- Invalid values for key fields

 Any rows containing invalid `timestamp`, `device_id`, and `event_type` values were ignored from the statistical outputs of this script.